S-Banna/CnDModel/README.md

 The xView2 Building Damage Assessment (xBD) dataset was identified as the primary training resource. xBD is a large-scale, publicly available dataset comprising paired pre/post satellite imagery across 19 disaster events worldwide, with pixel-level damage annotations derived from expert building polygon assessments.
 The dataset provides integer-valued grayscale masks where pixel values encode damage severity on a scale of 0-4, with values 3 and 4 corresponding to major and destroyed damage classes respectively, which are used as the positive class in the binary segmentation formulation.

 The full xBD dataset (~11,000 image pairs across all disaster types) was obtained.
 The dataset is partitioned into tier1 (high-confidence labels), tier3 (lower-confidence labels), hold (curated validation set), and test subsets.
-The training pipeline was updated to support multi-subset loading, with tier1 and tier3 used for training and hold split and used for the validation set (50% of hold) and testing set (50% of hold).
+The training pipeline was updated to support multi-subset loading, with tier1 and tier3 used for training, and hold used for the validation set (50% of hold) and testing set (50% of hold).
 After applying the damage_only image filter, the effective training pool comprised approximately 2,800 source image pairs from the combined tier1 and tier3 subsets, with 223 samples in the hold validation set, and 224 samples in the hold testing set.

 ## 5.2 Pretrained Encoder